 This section covers the requirements and default Buildable Design Score and Constructability Score for projects that adopt outcome-based solutions.
-These solutions are applicable for large projects with GFA \geq 25,000 m2.
+These solutions are applicable for large projects with GFA $\geq$ 25,000 m.

-2 OUTCOME-BASED SOLUTIONS FOR PROJECTS WITH GFA ≥ 25,000 M2
+2 OUTCOME-BASED SOLUTIONS FOR PROJECTS WITH GFA ≥ 25,000 M